udamir/youtrack-workflow-cli/README.md

 - Allows you to resolve conflicts between local and YouTrack versions

 Options:
-- `--force [strategy]` - synchronize workflows without checking status and with specified strategy (skip, pull, push)
+- `-f, --force [strategy]` - synchronize workflows without checking status and with specified strategy (skip, pull, push)
-- `--watch` - watch for file changes and push changes to YouTrack
+- `-w, --watch` - watch for file changes and push changes to YouTrack
-- `--lint` - run linting checks on workflows
+- `-l, --lint` - run linting checks on workflows
-- `--type-check` - run TypeScript type checking
+- `-t, --type-check` - run TypeScript type checking
-- `--max-warnings [number]` - maximum allowed warnings
+- `-m, --max-warnings [number]` - maximum allowed warnings
 - If no workflow names are provided, it will check status and prompt you to select workflows interactively from those which are not synced.

 ### Lint